front-commerce/developers.front-commerce.com/source/docs/essentials/installation.md

 #### Configure remote services

 Front-Commerce can interact with remote headless services.
-But for security reasons, most services uses some tokens to ensure that you are the only with access to their data.
-It also is a way to allow remote services to do invalidate Front-Commerce’s cache securely.
+But for security reasons, most services use some tokens to ensure that you are the only one to access to their data.
+It also is a way to allow remote services to invalidate Front-Commerce’s cache securely.
 These kind of tokens are configurable within the `src/config/serviceKeys/` folder.